-In fact, there are studies that prove the short duration of teething symptoms.
-There is science behind the fact that teething is not the excruciating and painful experience that many of us believe it to be, maybe a discomfort or an itch at most.
+In fact, some studies prove the short duration of teething symptoms.
+There is science behind the fact that teething is not the excruciatingly painful experience that many of us believe it to be, maybe a discomfort or an itch at most.

-Although many of you sound VERY convincing, I hate to break it you, but your 18 month old baby has NOT been teething since 3 months old!
+Although many of you sound VERY convincing, I hate to break it to you, but your 18-month-old baby has NOT been teething since 3 months old!
 And the real reason your baby has been a fussy, cranky, and tired terror is likely because his sleep habits are poor.

 Well, chances are your baby has poor sleep habits.
 He is most likely using props to sleep, waking up, and depending on mommy to put him back to sleep.
-He’s up all night, so in turn is fussy, cranky, and doesn’t enjoy doing what a well rested child would enjoy doing like playing, exploring, and practicing milestones.
+He’s up all night, so, in turn, he is fussy, cranky, and doesn’t enjoy doing what a well-rested child would enjoy doing, like playing, exploring, and practicing milestones.

 Not only that, a tired baby will have multiple meltdowns over the smallest of things, and anything out of the norm LIKE TEETHING will completely set him off!
-A tired baby will not be able to handle something like teething very well, just like an adult that is exhausted and a curveball is thrown their way.
-If you are well rested, happy and getting the sleep you need you will feel like you can handle anything.
+A tired baby will not handle something like teething very well, just like an adult that is exhausted and a curveball is thrown their way.
+If you are well-rested, happy, and getting the sleep you need, you will feel like you can handle anything.
 If you are tired and run down, something like a backache or headache will now feel 10 times worse than it really is.

 This is EXACTLY what happens with a teething baby.
 If your baby is getting the sleep he needs, chances are the emergence of teeth won’t even bother him.
 But because he’s tired, the teething feels way worse than it is.

 It’s very easy to blame teeth every time your baby is cranky, fussy, up all night, or just being a jerk for no apparent reason!
-If your baby was getting the sleep he needs you would see a totally different baby.
-And even if he was teething, you probably wouldn’t even know when a new tooth would pop through!
+If your baby were getting the sleep he needs, you would see a totally different baby.
+And even if he were teething, you probably wouldn’t even know when a new tooth would pop through!

 So what do you do?
 Teach your baby good sleep habits!
-Help him learn independent sleep skills so he is not so reliant on you and is able to sleep through the night without your help.
+Help him learn independent sleep skills, so he is not so reliant on you and can sleep through the night without your help.
 Once you fix your baby’s sleep habits, he will be able to breeze through things like teething and illness, and you will feel silly you ever blamed those darn teeth for so long!